apache/airflow/docs/apache-airflow/security/security_model.rst

    security checks, and adherence to best practices before DAGs are deployed.

-These examples showcase ways in which administrators can refine and limit user privileges within Airflow, providing tighter control and ensuring that users have access only to the necessary components and functionalities based on their roles and responsibilities, however the fine-grained access control does not provide full isolation and separation of access allowing isolation of different user groups in a multi-tenant fashion yet.
-In the future versions of Airflow some of the fine-grained access features might become part of the Airflow security model.
-The Airflow community is working on a multi-tenant model that might address some of the fine-grained access components.
+These examples showcase ways in which Deployment Managers can refine and limit user privileges within Airflow, providing tighter control and ensuring that users have access only to the necessary components and functionalities based on their roles and responsibilities.
+However, fine-grained access control does not provide full isolation and separation of access to allow isolation of different user groups in a multi-tenant fashion yet.
+In future versions of Airflow, some fine-grained access control features could become part of the Airflow security model, as the Airflow community is working on a multi-tenant model currently.